What challenges does human-centric IT solve?

 Focusing on output leads to the “Watermelon Effect”

 Relying on traditional IT metrics creates a mismatch between what Enterprise IT teams think and what their end-users are actually experiencing and feeling about IT.
-We call this the “Watermelon Effect”, where SLAs look green on the outside but end-user experience is in fact red on the inside.
+We call this the Watermelon Effect”, where SLAs look green on the outside, but end-user experience is, in fact, red on the inside.

-It is easy to spot the challenges that the Watermelon Effect creates in your IT organization.
+It is easy to spot the challenges the Watermelon Effect creates in your IT organization.
 Most prominently, IT gains a bad reputation among end-users.
 Go grab a beer with an employee and start talking about IT, you will probably hear about negative and frustrating experiences.
 Without a clear understanding of end-user experience, it is also difficult to establish a common focus for IT across internal IT and external IT vendors in different global locations.

-We believe great employee experience should be the outcome of IT
+Great employee experience should be the outcome of IT

 End-user experience data enables IT to achieve outcomes that matter

-When end-user experience data from all touchpoints is accessible to internal IT teams, partners, and business stakeholders alike, they can form a common opinion about what areas of IT need to be improved, and how.
+When end-user experience data from all touchpoints is accessible to internal IT teams, partners, and business stakeholders alike, they can form a common opinion about what areas of IT need to be improved and how.
 IT then has the knowledge and justification it needs to make human-centric improvements and achieve outcomes that matter for both end-users and the business.

 Related content

-7 minute read
+5 minute read

 Read more >

-10 minute read
+6 minute read

 Read more >